palkan/logidze/README.md

 }
 ```

-If you specify the limit in the trigger definition then log size will not exceed the specified size.
+If you specify the limit in the trigger definition, then log size will not exceed the specified size.
 When a new change occurs, and there is no more room for it, the two oldest changes will be merged.

 ## Development